-Third, consider the big choices, challenges and/or initiatives that your business will face this year.
+Third, consider the big choices, challenges or initiatives that your business will face this year.
 Make a list and keep it fresh.
-It may be helpful to segment the list between wants, i.e. office cappuccino maker, and needs, i.e. larger office.

-Organize the items according to reasonable expectations of when they might occur.
-For example, you need another employee immediately and hope to move into a new space sometime within the next two years.
+It may be helpful to segment the list between wants (office cappuccino maker) and needs (larger office) and organize the items according to reasonable expectations of when they might occur (you need another employee immediately and hope to move into a new space sometime within the next two years).